SCIENCE TALENT SEARCH

 OUR LEGACY WITH STS

-We are proud to have several STS alumni among our employee base, including Len Schleifer, MD, PhD, our Founder, President and CEO, and George Yancopoulos, MD, PhD, our Founding Scientist, President of Regeneron Laboratories and Chief Scientific Officer.
+We are proud to have several STS alumni among our employee base, including Len Schleifer, MD, PhD, our Founder, President and CEO, and George Yancopoulos, MD, PhD, our Founding Scientist, President and Chief Scientific Officer.

 Regeneron is led by two physician-scientists, who, remarkably, are both alumni of the STS competition.

 Leonard S. Schleifer, MD, PhD, Founder, President, CEO and 1970 STS alumnus, founded the company in 1988 while serving as an Assistant Professor of Neurology at Weill Cornell Medical College.